yandexdataschool/MLatGradDays/README.md

 An ultimate four days session to dive into machine learning.
 Theory and practice packed together.

-Presented as ML session on [Grad Days at Heidelberg University in 2017](http://gsfp.physi.uni-heidelberg.de/graddays/index.php?m=2&s=13), the course is given by [Yandex Data School](https://yandexdataschool.com/) at Heidelberg university.
+Presented as ML session on [Grad Days at Heidelberg University in 2017](http://gsfp.physi.uni-heidelberg.de/graddays/index.php?m=2&s=13), the course is given by [Yandex Data School](https://yandexdataschool.com/).

 ## Course focuses